montymi/SchemaAPITesting/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repo is a walkthrough on how to validate schema files against API's via their server responses using Postman.
 The example is simple but highly applicable and easily modified to meet your use case.
-Following the steps below will get yoyou more familiar with Postman before you attempt to switch over to your own projects.
+Following the steps below will get you more familiar with Postman before you attempt to switch over to your own projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>